-If you need help to get quotes or contract repairers phone the Community Recovery Hotline on 1800 173 349.
-We can provide a referral to the Queensland Building Services Authority.
+If you need help to get quotes or contract repairers, call the Community Recovery Hotline on 1800 173 349.

 You may be able to apply for other grants if your repair bills cost more than the amount of this grant.